xcp-ng/xcp-ng-org/docs/roadmap.md

 ## Backlog

-This is a kind of whish list, without any priorities, where we try to put some ideas.
+This is a kind of wish list, without any priorities, where we try to put some ideas.

 ![](./assets/img/backlog.png)